Gravity Waves and Gravitino Dark Matter in $\mu$-Hybrid Inflation

 A discussion about inflation is not complete without at least mentioning how the observed baryon asymmetry is realized.
 In our case this can be achieved via thermal \cite{ref14} or non- thermal \cite{ref15} leptogenesis by introducing right handed neutrinos.
 For instance, identifying U(1) with a local $U(1)_{B-L}$ symmetry requires three right handed neutrinos, one per family, to avoid gauge anomalies, which have Yukawa couplings with the inflaton system.
 With at least one of the right handed neutrinos lighter than the inflaton, the decay products of the latter would include this neutrino and leptogenesis becomes possible.

-In summary, the inflationary scenario we have described can be based on a fairly minimal, namely U(1), extension of the MSSM or a more elaborate one such as grand unification.
-If the U(1) symmetry is related to axion physics the strong CP problem is neatly resolved and the possibility exists that the dark matter consists of gravitino and axions.
-The discovery of primordial gravity waves with $r \gtrsim 0.007$ would provide an exciting test of these models.
+In summary, the inflationary scenario we have described can be based on a fairly minimal, namely, a local U(1) extension of the MSSM or a more elaborate one such as grand unification.
+If the gravitino is not the LSP, the BBN constraint leads to a lower bound on the tensor to scalar ratio of $r \gtrsim 0.004$ and the U(1) symmetry breaking scale lies in the range of $10^8$-$10^{12}$ GeV.
+A LSP gravitino with mass of order 1 GeV is a viable dark matter candidate.